R-Morgan/NGramCrackers/README.md

 because of poor planning on the part of yours truly.
 Version 0.2.5 has been properly tagged in the tree.
 Sorry about that if you find this! <3 rm

-### Version 0.3.0 -- Definition
-Version 0.3.0 is a total retooling of the backend API.
-NGramCrackers now feels like a much different program, so I've overhauled the planned versions.

- - NG a, a record type to house ngrams and some of their associated properties.
-   NGs are Functors and Monoids.
-The old API based around nested lists of Text ([[[T.Text]]]) worked, but I want to be able to have ngrams in the programme to be able to carry around information, such as frequency and MI, without each statistic having to be calculated each time.
-I am not sure it will save memory or make the programme faster, however.
-MI seems likely to extremely costly in computing, especially for multiword strings.
-Similarly, if an ngram has its word length encoded, there is no need to break up the T.Text component and iterate through it to provide a word count.

- - Major, breaking changes to module naming and structure:
-     - NGramCrackers.Ops.Infixes to hold any infixes
-     - NGramCrackers.Ops.NG for operations on the new NG record type
-     - NGramCrackers.Ops.Pretty for formatting output
-     - NGramCrackers.Parsers.Body used to be NGramCrackers.Parsers.Paragraph
-       but now reflects the module's actual function, which is to parse the bodies of input documents

- - Type synonyms implemented for:
-     - SentColl -- collection of n-grams in a sentence
-     - ParaColl -- collection of n-grams in a paragraph
-     - DocCol -- collection of n-grams in a multiparagraph document
-     - Count -- an integer representing counts of words (wish these could be restricted to the Natural numbers)

- - Slightly more concise argument handling statements

- - More exposed functions for testing

-### Version 0.3.x -- Definition
+### Version 0.3.x -- Planned Features
 Features for future implementation.
 Unsure of exact versioning for these ideas.

+- Modification to NG type to include an MI field

 - Bigram Mutual Information calculation CLI integration

 - Test module with various types of text that are known to work with the current version of NGC

 - Metadata analytics

 - Trigram Mutual Information calculation and CLI integration

 - Metadata analytics

 - Vector-based sequences?

+- Haddock generated documentation

-### Version 0.4.0 -- Definition
+### Version 0.4.0 -- Planned Features
 - Literate Haskell Documentation

 ### Version 1.0.0  -- Definition 4, Jan, 2015